 Up to this point, the poverty statistics presented in this report come from the U.S. Census Bureau's Annual Social and Economic Supplement (ASEC) to the Current Population Survey (CPS).
-For purposes of producing state and substate poverty estimates, the Census Bureau now recommends using the American Community Survey (ACS)because of its much larger sample size, the ACS produces estimates with a much smaller margin of statistical error than that of the ASEC/CPS.
+For purposes of producing state and substate poverty estimates, the Census Bureau now recommends using the American Community Survey (ACS)-because of its much larger sample size, the ACS produces estimates with a much smaller margin of statistical error than that of the ASEC/CPS.
 However, it should be noted that the ACS survey design differs from the ASEC/CPS in a variety of ways, and may produce somewhat different estimates than those obtained from the ASEC/CPS.
-The ASEC/CPS estimate that 13.2% of the nation's population was poor in 2008 was coincidently the same as that obtained for the 2008 ACS, although the two surveys were conducted at different times, and account for income reported over different periods.
-The ASEC/CPS estimates are based on a survey conducted in February through April 2009, and account for income reported for the previous year.
-In contrast, the ACS estimates are based on income information collected between January and December 2008, for the prior 12 months.
-For example, for the sample with data collected in January, the reference period is from January 2007 to December 2007, and for the sample with data collected in December, from December 2007 to November 2008.
-The ACS data consequently cover a time span of 23 months, with the data centered at mid-December 2007.
-The economic recession did not officially begin until December 2007, so the 2008 ACS data only partially capture its possible effects on poverty.
-Estimates from the 2009 ACS won't be available until September 28, 2010.
+The ASEC/CPS estimate that 14.3% of the nation's population was poor in 2009 was coincidently the same as that obtained for the 2009 ACS, although the two surveys were conducted at different times, and account for income reported over different periods.
+The ASEC/CPS estimates are based on a survey conducted in February through April 2010, and account for income reported for the previous year.
+In contrast, the ACS estimates are based on income information collected between January and December 2009, for the prior 12 months.
+For example, for the sample with data collected in January, the reference period is from January 2008 to December 2008, and for the sample with data collected in December, from December 2008 to November 2009.
+The ACS data consequently cover a time span of 23 months, with the data centered at mid-December 2008.

-Figure 3 shows estimated poverty rates for the United States and for each of the 50 states and the District of Columbia on the basis of the 2008 American Community Survey (ACS), the most recent ACS data currently available.
-(Estimates from the 2009 ACS will not be available until September 28, 2010.)
+Figure 3 shows estimated poverty rates for the United States and for each of the 50 states and the District of Columbia on the basis of the 2009 American Community Survey (ACS), the most recent ACS data currently available.
 In addition to the point estimates, the figure displays a 90% statistical confidence interval around each state's estimate, indicating the degree to which these estimates might be expected to vary based on sample size.
 Although the states are sorted from lowest to highest by their respective poverty rate point estimates, the precise ranking of each state is not possible because of the depicted margin of error around each state's estimate.
-For example, New Hampshire would appear to have the lowest poverty rate (7.6%), but it overlaps statistically with Maryland (8.1%) and Alaska (8.4%).
-Mississippi stands out as having the highest poverty rate (21.26%) and is followed by Louisiana (17.3%), which is statistically tied with five other jurisdictions: Kentucky (17.3%), Arkansas (17.3%), the District of Columbia (17.2%), New Mexico (17.1%), and West Virginia (17.0%).
+For example, New Hampshire would appear to have the lowest poverty rate (8.5%), but it overlaps statistically with Alaska (9.0%) and Maryland (9.1%).
+Mississippi stands out as having the highest poverty rate (21.9%) and is followed by Arkansas (18.8%), which is statistically tied with three other jurisdictions: Kentucky (18.6%), the District of Columbia (18.4%), and New Mexico (18.0%).